The Numbers and People That Tell the Story of AI Horizons 2025

 11% of America's Roboticists: The Deployed Talent Concentration

 An astounding 11% of U.S. roboticists work in Pittsburgh—and this isn't by accident.
-This is where AI gets deployed into real solutions.
+This is where AI gets is enlisted for real solutions.

 Pittsburgh's 40-year robotics history created this ecosystem.
 For example, Carnegie Mellon's 2007 DARPA Urban Challenge victory led to key team members joining Google's self-driving car project, which later became Waymo.